Hungry Happenings

 Freeze hearts for 20-30 minutes.
 Meanwhile, heat oven to 400 degrees Fahrenheit.

 Serve warm.
-These are best the day they are made, but can be served cold later or re-heated in a toaster oven.
-We’ve been eating these all week.
+These are best the day they are made but can be served cold later or re-heated in a toaster oven.
+We've been eating these all week.
 I just use the toast setting on my toaster oven to heat them up and they are great.

 2 ingredient Panda Pastries

-served with Roasted Red Pepper Pesto
+Mozzarella Cheese Filled Heart Pastries served with Roasted Red Pepper Pesto

 Chocolate Ravioli Hearts

-Easter breakfast recipe
+Easter egg breakfast pastries

 Easter Egg Breakfast Pastries